rainlab/blog-plugin/README.md

     ==
     <!-- This markup will never be displayed -->

+## Configuration

+To overwrite the default configuration create a `config/rainlab/blog/config.php`.
+You can return only values you want to override.

+### Summary

+A summary attribute is generated for each post.

+If you enter an excerpt manually, it gets used as summary.
+Alternatively, you can use the `summary_separator` (default is `<!-- more -->`) to mark the end of the summary.
+If a post contains no separator, the text gets truncated after the number of characters specified in `summary_default_length` (default is 600 characters).

 ## Markdown guide

 October supports [standard markdown syntax](http://daringfireball.net/projects/markdown/) as well as [extended markdown syntax](http://michelf.ca/projects/php-markdown/extra/)